 It is not easy to resolve every problem that appears on your daredevil mountain bike ride.
 Most of the time is just nature and ‘stuff’ never stops happening!
 While on a trail, much can happen to you owing to poorly maintained bike.
 The same is why these hacks will help your riding forever!

 So take a look at the following tips to do your trailside repairs efficiently and like a pro.
 You can even use a foliage for a handlebar in desperate conditions, with these smart ways.
-With a realistic cure to every biking ailment that you suffer, these tips should be carried out with attention and alert.
+With a realistic cure for every biking ailment that you suffer, these tips should be carried out with attention and alert.

 1. How Well Do You Pump?

-Suppose your tyre is off and you even repaired it with a brand new tube.
+Suppose your tire is off and you even repaired it with a brand new tube.
 Now, you’re exhausted by pumping the same to ride to safety, but nothing is actually happening.
 The truth, there are no patches that can re-align this mistake.

 In short, get a new tube or start walking!

 If you pump inadequately, that is, by keeping the wheel on your thighs and pump for hours!
 This puts undue stress on the valves and can be an utter failure.

 If you keep a block of wood or stone under the pumping area o your bike tear, you make a strong base that provides a thrust against gravity.